 My scholarly research focuses on representations of science, technology, and medicine, mainly in German texts from the 18th and 19th centuries.
 Because of my background in Film and Media, I work with visual culture, not just literature.
 I often find continuities between German texts in those earlier centuries and Anglo-American texts (including TV and film) today, so my work tends to be comparative in nature.
-My academic publications include a study of European folklore in Buffy and an analysis of the Hitler-clone theme 1970s pop culture, among other topics.
+My academic publications include a study of European folklore in Buffy and an analysis of the Hitler-clone theme in 1970s pop culture, among other topics.

 Although I have a number of academic publication credits, my original aspiration was to write in the genre that made me fall in love with reading: science fiction.
-I’ve written fiction off and on for the past several years for fun, but I only sold my first piece in 2015, making it possible to knock “become published sci-fi author” off my bucket list.
+I’ve written fiction off and on for the past ten years for fun, but I only sold my first piece in 2015, making it possible to knock “become published sci-fi author” off my bucket list.
 My short story “Breathe” appears in the anthology Athena’s Daughters 2 from Silence in the Library.
 I’ll make the prequel to that story, “Run” available in some format sometime in the near future, possibly for free on here.